peytoncordero/DRI25/data-literacies.md

 - [Inferential Analysis](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/inferential-analysis.md)
 - [Qualitative Analysis](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/qualitative-analysis.md)

-# More Stages of Data: Visualized
+# Stages of Data: Visualized

 Visualizing your data helps you tell a story and construct a narrative that guides your audience in understanding your interpretation of a collected, cleaned, and analyzed dataset.
 Depending on the type of analysis you ran, different kinds of visualization can be more effective than others.
 In the table below are some examples of data visualization that can help you convey the message of your data and the ethical considerations you have been evealuting throughout your project.